-Falk also needs to work on moving his eyes and working through progressions rather than locking onto one receiver or one side of the field.
+Falk also needs to work on moving his eyes and working through progressions rather than locking on to one receiver or one side of the field.
 Falk always operates out of the shotgun, so he will need to learn how to work under center and understand the associated footwork with taking three- and five-step drops.
-Falk also will have to learn to call plays in the huddle.
+Falk will have to learn to call plays in the huddle, too.
 There are a number of quick throws and bubble screens that the Cougars run that won't translate to the NFL as well.

 There were some media reports that Falk would enter the 2017 NFL Draft.
 He said those reports were false and eventually decided to return for his senior year.
 In 2015, Falk completed 69 percent of his passes for 4,561 yards with 38 touchdowns and eight interceptions.
 As a freshman, he completed 64 percent of his throw for 1,859 yards with 13 touchdowns and seven interceptions.
 Falk should continue to put together big stat lines playing in Mike Leach's offense.